jens-a-e/research-questions/ReadMe.md

     How can craft technologist practice encourage nourishing kinship among internet connected technologies and our lived somatic experiences?

-    How can creative technologist practice enable nourishing realtionships between internet connected technologies and our somatic experiences?
+    How can creative technologist practice enable nourishing relationships between internet connected technologies and our somatic experiences?

-    How can creative technologist practice enable nourishing realtionships between internet connected technologies and our lived somatic experiences?
+    How can creative technologist practice enable nourishing relationships between internet connected technologies and our lived somatic experiences?

-    How can creative technologist practice enable nourishing realtionships of internet connected technologies and our somatic experiences?
+    How can creative technologist practice enable nourishing relationships of internet connected technologies and our somatic experiences?

-    How can creative technologist practice enable nourishing realtionships of internet connected technologies and our lived somatic experiences?
+    How can creative technologist practice enable nourishing relationships of internet connected technologies and our lived somatic experiences?

-    How can creative technologist practice enable nourishing realtionships among internet connected technologies and our somatic experiences?
+    How can creative technologist practice enable nourishing relationships among internet connected technologies and our somatic experiences?

-    How can creative technologist practice enable nourishing realtionships among internet connected technologies and our lived somatic experiences?
+    How can creative technologist practice enable nourishing relationships among internet connected technologies and our lived somatic experiences?

     How can creative technologist practice enable nourishing encounters between internet connected technologies and our somatic experiences?